 A survey by Salary.com discovered that:

-– 44% have never brought up salary during their performance reviews.
+– 44% have never even brought up salary during their performance reviews.

 Linda Babcock’s study for her book “Women Don’t Ask” reveals that:

-– 7% of women attempted to negotiate their first salaries while 57% of men did
+– 7% of women attempted to negotiate their first salaries (vs. 57% of men),

 7% is not much?
-Stanford negotiation professor Margaret A. Neale puts it into context for us:
+A Stanford negotiation professor, Margaret A. Neale, puts it into context for us:

-1. What do we get paid for and why?
+- What do we get paid for?
 For our time.
 For our expertise.
 Or a combination of both.
-At the end of the day the total compensation package is the resultant of your potential added value and the potential risk of hiring you on top of the actual cost.
-And all that in the context of the market’s supply & demand of available candidates.
+At the end of the day, the total compensation package is the result of your potential added value and the potential risk of hiring you on top of the actual cost.
+And all that in the context of the market’s supply & demand for available candidates.

-6. Corporations = more money than SMEs, but: more policies, procedures, bureaucracy and therefore not too much latitude to offer something that does not fit their system.
+- Corporations = more money than SMEs, but: more policies, procedures, bureaucracy, and therefore not too much latitude to offer something that does not fit their system.

-7. For international movers: fully understand the tax system of the target country and be ready to express local gross / net amounts.
+- For international movers: fully understand the tax system of the target country and be ready to express local gross/net amounts.